 On 25 June 2016, Pope Francis appointed Bishop Richard as auxiliary bishop of Sydney and titular bishop of Thala in Tunisia.
 He was ordained as a bishop along with Bishop Anthony Randazzo on 24 August 2016 at St Mary’s Cathedral, Sydney.

-Present at his ordination was Bishop Denis Browne, Emeritus Bishop of Hamilton, New Zealand, who baptised Bishop Richard, and Father Bob.
+Present at his ordination was Bishop Denis Browne, Emeritus Bishop of Hamilton, New Zealand, who baptised Bishop Richard, and his uncle Father Bob served as ‘chaplain’ to the new bishop.

-In his spare time, our NZ-born Bishop is partial to watching a bit of “Netflux.”
+In his spare time, our NZ-born Bishop is partial to making memes about meetings while watching a bit of “Netflux.”